Women's History in Alexandria

-- Julia Wheelock: teacher, sister, nurse, author in the March 2021 edition of the Zebra
+- Julia Wheelock: teacher, sister, nurse, author The Zebra, March 2021

 Julia Wilbur was a Quaker abolitionist from Rochester, New York, who came to Alexandria as a Freedmen's aid worker.
 She lived in Alexandria, Virginia, from October 1862 to February 1865. keeping a diary of her work and observances.

 Julia Wilbur, Diaries of abolitionist and relief worker Julia Wilbur, March 1860 to July 1866.